projectblacklight/blacklight_range_limit/README.md

   * Default true.
 If set to false, then distribution segment facets will not be loaded at all,    you'll just get input boxes.
 * **chart_js**:
   * Default true.
 If false, the Javascript chart is not loaded, you will still get textual facets for buckets.
-* **chart_replaces_text**: Default true.
-If false, when the chart is loaded purely textual facets will still remain on-screen too.
+* **textual_facets**: Default true.
+Should we show textual facet list too?
+Universal design for accessibility, may have accessibilty concerns to turn off.
+* **textual_facets_collapsible**: Put the textual facets in a collapse/expand
+  disclosure.
+If you set chart_js to false, may make sense to set this to false too, to have textual facets only instead of chart?
 * **chart_segment_border_color** / **chart_segment_bg_color** :
   * Set colors for the edge and fill of the segment bars in the histogram.
 * chart_aspect_ratio: for chart.js, will fill available width then this determines size of chart. defaults to 2